taku25/UEP.nvim/README.md

   * **Intelligent Code Navigation**:
       * The `:UEP find_derived` command instantly finds all child classes that inherit from a specified base class.
       * The `:UEP find_parents` command displays the entire inheritance chain from a specified class up to `UObject`.
+      * The `:UEP add_include` command automatically finds and inserts the correct `#include` directive for a class name under the cursor or one chosen from a list.
       * Leverages the class inheritance data cached by `:UEP refresh` for high-speed navigation.
   * **Intelligent Content Searching (Grep)**:
       * Performs high-speed content searches across the entire project and engine source code (requires ripgrep).